Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 3. Notice of Audit

-Any organization that conducts an Audit must complete a Notice of Audit Form at least 2 weeks prior to the audit start date.
+Any organization that conducts an Audit must complete a Notice-of-Audit-Form-190114-fillable.pdf (216 downloads) at least 2 weeks prior to the audit start date.
 Once the form is received the potential auditor will be confirmed as ‘qualified’ or ‘unqualified’ by the BCMSA.

 - If qualified, the form will be filed in the appropriate folder and the BCMSA management will monitor the audit progress informally.